monsoonmaelstrom/book2/book2.md

 “Sea monsters don’t exist, Gavin.”

-“I wouldn’t be so sure, lass,” Lewis says.
+“I wouldn’t be so sure, lass,” Lewis responds.

 I roll my eyes and the conversation continues on.

 ----

 That night, as Davy and I sit together on the main yard, he seems to be in a slightly better mood.
-After we’ve been up there for an hour or so, silently staring into the night, I feel his magic wrap around us both, and add my own to it.
+After we’ve been up there for an hour or so, silently staring into the night, I feel his magic wrap around us both, and I add my own to it.

-“We should bring Lisette,” he says after a few moments.
+“We should bring Lisette,” he states after a few moments.
 “You’re going to need her.”

 “How do you figure?”